Morning Mind Routines For Better Focus

 Caffeine can support focus, but it works best when used intentionally.
 Notice whether it improves concentration or increases tension, and adjust timing as needed.

 Once a week, review what is helping and what feels like friction.
-Small adjustments keep your morning routine practical and sustainable.
+Small adjustments keep the routine practical and sustainable.

 A Simple 7-Day Morning Focus Plan